 Following is the hardware and software needed to complete your undergraduate online classes at DeVry University:

 Supported Operating Systems

-- Windows 7, Windows 8.x, Windows 10.
+- Windows 7 with Service Pack 1, Windows 8.x, Windows 10.
 Please note Windows RT and Windows RT 8.1 are not supported

 - MAC OS X 10.8 (Mavericks) and higher is supported for most online course materials, but there may be applications that require a supported Windows Operating System.
 Therefore, please be prepared to run a virtual machine environment such as Parallels desktop, VMware Fusion, Oracle VirtualBox or use BootCamp with an installed and supported Windows Operating System (as mentioned above) if you elect to use a MAC computer.
 Please contact your Student Support Advisor for more information on your specific program technical requirements.
 Please review the Apple Support website below for more information on running Windows on a MAC computer.